wcchristian/advent-of-code-kotlin-starter/README.md

 2. Duplicate Day00.kt in the puzzle package and name it according to the day of the puzzle (Day00 is a template file)
 3. Go to App.kt and add a new entry to call for the new puzzle
 4. Duplicate one of the test files and adjust for your new DayXX.kt with the expected results.

+NOTE: The FileLoader handles a few types automatically but depending on the input for the puzzle you may have to add cases to the when statement.